ImperialCollegeLondon/rse_further_git_course/episodes/l1-02-branching.md

 ## Motivation for branches

+> ## Differing Goals and Objectives
+>
+> Developer 1 - "I need a new type of analysis to finish my thesis"
+>
+> Developer 2 - "My problem is bigger.
+I need better performance to process all my
+> data"
+{: .discussion}

 For simple projects, working with a single branch where you keep adding commits is good enough.
 But chances are that you will want to unleash all the power of `git` at some point and start using branches.